radiodns/java-CountryCodeResolver/README.md

 		try {

-			String gcc = resolver.getGCC("CH", "D479");
+			String countryCode = resolver.resolveCountryCode("CH", "D479");

-			System.out.println("GCC: " + gcc);
+			System.out.println("Country Code: " + countryCode);

 		} catch (ResolutionException e) {
 			e.printStackTrace();
 		}

 In the above example the radio device has located itself within Switzerland (CH), but the first nibble of the received RDS PI is not Switzerland's Country ID of '4'.
-Here the library would return a GCC of 'de0', having identified the FM broadcast as a German station and assuming the radio device must be near the border.
+Here the library would return a country code of 'DE', having identified the FM broadcast as a German station and assuming the radio device must be near the border.

 ### Data Sources